Fancy2209/Recapturing-The-DeadZone/src/content/docs/playerio/playerioconnector.md

 },this.onConnectError);
 ```

 It tries to authenticate through the [`PlayerIO`](/playerio/playerio) client library and also set up an event listener.
-The listener does nothing other than refreshing player's data(?) through the `playerio.PublishingNetwork` package.
+The listener seem to be interacting with player's data(?) through the `refresh` method in the [`PublishingNetwork`](/playerio/publishingnetwork) class.